The contents of this article are human-created.

 Last but not least, we have beet red icing, literally!
 This one differs from the other colours since beet juice is used in place of the milk.
 All you need to do is mix five teaspoons of beet juice and a squeeze of lemon juice with one cup of icing sugar, and you have a vibrant, natural red icing!

-More Dairy-Free Sweets
+More Clean Eating Sweets

 Print RecipeIngredients